 You can re-appeal under a different exemption status.
 Current students are permitted to submit a total of two (2) appeals.

-Students requesting an appeal for the Fall 2018/Spring 2019 Academic Year will be accepted from March 26, 2018 through May 4, 2018.
-All appeals will be accepted and considered during this time frame.
+Students requesting an appeal for the Spring 2019: November 26, 2018 through December 12, 2018.
+Appeals for Financial Hardship, Medical/Mental Health, and for new students will be accepted and considered during this time frame.

 John Ginther Director of Residence Life